schmittjoh/JMSJobQueueBundle/Resources/doc/installation.rst

         type: annotation
         prefix: /jobs

+and include the ``pagerfanta/pagerfanta`` package in your composer file:

+.. code-block :: js

+    // composer.json
+    {
+        // ...
+        require: {
+            // ...
+            "jms/job-queue-bundle": "dev-master",
+            "pagerfanta/pagerfanta": "dev-master"
+        }
+    }

+then update your dependencies using

+.. code-block :: bash

+    php composer.phar update

 Typically, you would also want to add some access control restrictions for these actions.
 If you are using ``JMSSecurityExtraBundle`` this could look like this: